What is Naturopathic Medicine?

 The purpose of the North American Board of Naturopathic Examiners (NABNE) is to determine the qualifications of applicants to take the NPLEX, to administer the NPLEX to examinees, and to prepare and send exam results and transcripts to licensing/regulatory authorities.
 The institutions that regulate naturopathic medicine grant authority to NABNE to be the examining body for the naturopathic profession through their agreement to use the results of the NPLEX Examinations in their determination of the candidate’s eligibility for licensure (United States) or registration (Canada).

-Our experienced team is ready to assist at our West-Island, Montreal clinic with naturopathic medicine and expert guidance, holistic nutrition and a host of other naturopathic services and programs including acupuncture and massage therapy.
+Our experienced team is ready to assist at our West-Island, Montreal clinic with naturopathic medicine and expert guidance, holistic nutrition and a host of other naturopathic services and programs including acupuncture and reiki.